Weight Clock Repair

 The availability, at this time, is excellent.
 We stock all Hermle Clock Movements, with very few exceptions.
-Some special CM lengths may be a special order.
+Some special CM lengths may be a special order and will take a few days.
 Read More »

 If it's not on the charts then it most likely will have to be made up special for an extra $20.
 This is a special order so please call it in.

 Hermle is one of the biggest movement producers in the world today.
 Not only do they have the most movements being made, but they also have the best part availability when you need a component such as a pendulum or a dial, or a complete clock kit.

 A Hermle Clock Movement generally lasts 25 to as much as 40 years.
 We usually get calls to replace units that were built in the early 80's or late 70's.

 If you look at the back plate of the movement, you will see a couple of numbers above all the other numbers.
 You will see a number such as a 77 or an 83 or so on.
 This is the date the movement was built.

 Replacing these units rather than getting them cleaned and oiled is usually the smart way to go as it has been factory improved, brand new, factory lubricated, easy to install, and it will cost less than a cleaning.
 Keep in mind however, that there are different grades of the same movement number.
 Some are cheaper, but they contain plastic parts.